syn-chromatic/discord-bg-removal-bot/README.md

 - MAX_FRAMES — The bot will reject to process requested multi-frame inputs that have more than the assigned frames count
 - MAX_PX_IMAGE — The bot will reject to process requested single-frame inputs that are above the assigned pixel count in width or height
 - MAX_PX_ANIMATED — The bot will reject to process requested multi-frame inputs that are above the assigned pixel count in width or height

+___

+## Bot Commands
+#### help command
+- Standard help command.

+#### helpbgr command
+- Help command for background removal.
+#### rembg command
+- The command accepts an attachment or a reference attachment, meaning you can either invoke the command with an image you uploaded, or reply to a message that has an image.

 Run `main_bot.py` to start the bot.